xmtp/xmtp-react-native-old/README.md

 However, we do **not** recommend using Pre Preview software in production apps.
 Software in this status going to change as we iterate on features and feedback.

-Specifically, this SDK is working on iOS support and building out more functionality across the native bridges.
+Specifically, this SDK only supports basic Android text messaging.
+We're still working to support iOS and to support content types beyond text.

 To keep up with the latest SDK developments, see the [Issues tab](https://github.com/xmtp/xmtp-react-native/issues) in this repo.